 Wrap Other End of Towel

-Wrap the other end of the towel firmly over the cat's back.
+Take the other top corner of the towel and wrap that end firmly over the cat's back.

 Lift the Cat and Wrap Remaining Towel

-Gently lift the cat and wrap the remaining towel under the cat's body.
+Gently lift the cat and wrap any remaining towel under the cat's body.
 Offer your cat a treat at this point so it can associate towels with pleasurable treats.

 Brace the Wrapped Cat Against Your Body